linuxboot/heads-wiki/Installing-and-Configuring/Upgrading.md

 ---

+*NOTE*: If you are updating a NovaCustom laptop, versions from **v0.9.1 for V5x0TU** and **v0.9.3 for NV4xPZ** upwards, please remember that a **barrell jack power supply** needs to be plugged in during the update, due to EC firmware sync.

 Internal Upgrading Using ZIP Files
 ---
 If Heads is already installed on your device, you can upgrade the firmware internally using a `.zip` file.
 This method is simpler and does not require an external programmer.